A zero-day vulnerability in Telegram’s Android app, known as EvilVideo, enabled attackers to distribute malicious files disguised as innocent videos.

 Beyond Telegram, malicious APK files targeting Android devices have also emerged in the form of BadPack.
 These are specially crafted package files where the header information used in the ZIP archive format has been altered to impede static analysis.

-The goal is to prevent the extraction and proper parsing of the AndroidManifest.xml file, which provides crucial information about the mobile application.
+The goal is to prevent the extraction and proper parsing of the AndroidManifest.xml file.
+It provides crucial information about the mobile application.
 This allows malicious artifacts to be installed without detection.

-Kaspersky extensively documented this technique in April, highlighting an Android trojan named SoumniBot that targeted users in South Korea.
-Telemetry data from Palo Alto Networks Unit 42 recorded nearly 9,200 BadPack samples in the wild between June 2023 and June 2024, none of which were found on the Google Play Store.
+Kaspersky extensively documented this technique in April, highlighting an Android trojan named SoumniBot.
+It targeted users in South Korea.
+Telemetry data from Palo Alto Networks Unit 42 recorded nearly 9,200 BadPack samples in the wild between June 2023 and June 2024.
+None of which were found on the Google Play Store.

 “These tampered headers are a key feature of BadPack, posing significant challenges for Android reverse engineering tools,” Unit 42 researcher Lee Wei Yeong explained in a report published last week.
 “Many Android-based banking trojans, such as BianLian, Cerberus, and TeaBot, utilize BadPack.”